-In this study, we used remotely sensed backscattered profiles from the ceilometer to understand the vertical and horizontal mixing of aerosols in the polluted planetary boundary layer (PBL).
-Backscattered profiles from the ceilometer were able to reveal information on the boundary layer structure including mixed layer, nocturnal residual layer and aerosol elevated layer far above the mixed layer over Delhi.
-Backscattered profiles also showed the accumulation of aerosols near the surface under the feeble turbulent conditions and mixing of aerosols from the residual layer to the surface layer under the convective conditions.
-We found that the ceilometer backscattered signal from a height of 45 m above the ground was strongly correlated (82%) with the surface PM2.5 and PM10 mass concentration.
-We developed an empirical model based on regression between the ceilometer backscattered signal and surface PM2.5 and PM10 observations in Delhi.
-The regression model was then tested and validated against the independent measurement of surface PM2.5 and PM10 observations during winter 2019.
-Local meteorological conditions, particularly cloudy and rainy conditions, were found to influence the quality of the relationship between the PM2.5 and PM10 mass concentration and backscattered signal.
-The performance statistics indicated that the magnitude of mean bias between observed and estimated PM2.5 (–21 µg m–3, RMSE = 75) and PM10 (31 µg m–3, RMSE = 118) was significantly close to the observations.
-On clear days, estimated PM2.5 and PM10 mass concentration using the empirical model was overestimated by 7% and underestimated by 6%, respectively.
+In this study, we used remotely sensed backscattered profiles from a ceilometer to characterize the vertical and horizontal mixing of aerosols in the polluted planetary boundary layer (PBL).
+These profiles revealed the structure of the boundary layer, which included the mixed layer, the nocturnal residual layer and the elevated aerosol layer far above the mixed layer over Delhi.
+The accumulation of aerosols near the surface during feeble turbulence and the mixing of aerosols from the residual layer into the surface layer during convection was captured very well by a ceilometer.
+The backscattered signal from a height of 45 m above the ground was strongly correlated (82%) with the observed surface PM2.5 and PM10 mass concentrations.
+We developed an empirical regression model based on this relationship, which was then tested and validated against independent measurements of the concentrations from November 2018.
+Although local meteorological conditions, particularly cloudiness and rain, influenced the strength of the correlation between the observed PM2.5 and PM10 mass concentrations and the backscattered signal, the magnitude of the mean bias between the observed and the values for PM2.5 (–21 µg m–3, RMSE = 75) and PM10 (31 µg m–3, RMSE = 118) indicated that the predicted values were fairly accurate.
+The model overestimated the PM2.5 by 7% and underestimated the PM10 by 6% on clear days.